scramjetorg/platform-docs/samples/discord-slack-connection/slack-write/README.md

 # Slack Write

-Read messages from topic and write to slack
+Read messages from topic and write to slack.

+In order to get SLACK_WEBHOOK_URL you need to create application in Slack first.
+Please refer to notes in [slack-read](../slack-read/) example.

+Once you have a application in Slack.
+Open it and under Features select `Incoming Webhooks`

+Activate incoming webhooks and add a new webhook to workspace by clicking on `Add New Webhook to Workspace` button.
+Follow prompts and select which channel you want to use.

+Copy Webhook URL and use it later as `SLACK_WEBHOOK_URL` in the notes below.

 ## Running